 The best way to protect against common prostate problems through nutrition is eating cruciferous vegetables.
 That includes broccoli, kale, brussel sprouts, cauliflower, and turnips.

 Cruciferous vegetables contain a phytonutrient (plant nutrient) called indole-3-carbinole which is changed within the liver to Diindolylmethane (DIM).
 These compounds assist the liver in breaking down and detoxifying estrogen, cause cancer-cell death, and protect cell DNA.
 I bet you didn't know that broccoli can do all of that!

 My advice is: prevention is the best medicine.
-Begin to include some of these cruciferous vegetables into your daily diet.
+Begin to include some of these cruciferous vegetables into your daily diet and add a broccoli extract supplement to your routine.
 It may help you avoid the uncomfortable reality that prostate issues are likely headed your way.

 Next week I'll be introducing you to a larger list of natural foods that you can eat to protect your prostate---recipes included!

 For additional recipes, biohacking tips and lifestyle hacks -- check out my other blog on my coaching site www.cleancoachcarly.com!
 I post weekly about nutrition and lifestyle topics, all backed by science.
 Happy Reading!